maxxir/m1284p_wiz5500/19_m1284p_WIZNET_blynk/README.md

-# Port from W5500_EVB to AtMega1284p+W5500 IOT Blynk application
+# AtMega1284p+W5500 IOT Blynk application

 I’ve made porting from W5500_EVB(NXP LPC13xx + W5500) to AtMega1284p+W5500 custom board.
 This is NO Arduino.
 Used C language project with WIZNET native sockets API , only for experienced programmers.